Skip to main content

 Speech pathologists have diverse career paths to explore, including roles in clinical settings, schools and community healthcare.
 Speech pathologist jobs also exist in education and research, as well as leadership positions within the field of speech pathology.

 With a current workforce of approximately 7,300 speech pathologists across Australia, the demand for this specialised profession remains strong.
-Future job growth in the field is projected at 34.7% over the next five years.
+Future job growth in the field is projected at 34.7 per cent over the next five years.

 Various Australian job search platforms can be used to search for a wide range of speech pathology jobs.
 On average, the annual speech pathologist salary in Australia ranges from approximately $85,000 to $100,000.